mistercrunch/EToiLe/README.md

   move the state of a set of blocks forward.
 It targets a subdag, and is defined by a git SHA (to avoid a moving target) for a certain schedule ranges.
 It's essentially a well scoped backfill

+# Views as pointers in history
+Let's explore a crazy powerful idea.
+First image that all table are partitioned by both schedule and fingerprint (something unique to the block).
+Now assume that every time we reprocess something, we allow for keepin the previous block in the table, in effect duplicating the data for the schedule that got mutated.
+Now overtime, every time something is re-processed, we duplicate the data, keeping previous history.
+Now that table as a whole is somewhat useless because of a lot of duplicated data.

+Now knowing what we know about the block, we can start creating views dynamically that simply have a
+`WHERE fingerprint IN ({list of none overlapping fingerprints})` clause that represent a version of the truth at a point in time.
+Knowing the lifespan of every block, we can create a view that represents a version of the table as of any point in time, assuming the underlying blocks have been kept around.

+This view layer is also how columns would be "deleted" by simply omitting the column name from the view definition.

+Since Presto and Hive views are incompatible, in environment that use both we'd have to generate both.

 # Guarantees & potential